Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * &#128683;
 * Creates a new user account.
 * Confirm password field is checked against password field to ensure no typos are made.
+* Confirm email field is checked against email field to ensure no typos are made.
 * If the username already exists, it informs the user and clears the form.
-* If the passwords don't match, the user is informed via a toast message.
+* If the passwords don't match, the user is informed.
+* Google Social Register takes the user to sign up via Google.

 ### Log In

 * &#128683;
 * Logs the user into their existing account.
-* Checks their password entry against the hashed password stored in their user in the database.
+* Checks their password entry against the stored password for their user.
 * If either username or password don't match what's in the database, it returns a message.
-* The message doesn't inform them if it was the username or password that was incorrect.
-* The user is able to view their password before logging in to check for typos.
+* Google Social Sign In takes the user to sign in via Google.

 ### Log Out